 How to Hire a General Contractor

-One of the many services that Westmark Construction offers is general contracting and construction management.
+Westmark Construction is a Nanaimo general contractor and construction management provider.
 So, we know that it can be overwhelming to choose one when there are so many options available.
 This month, we are here to give you some tips on how to hire a general contractor!

 Research your Options

 You don’t have to pick the first contractor you find.
 It is always smart to do research on different contractors to find the best fit.
 You could look into their websites, portfolios, social media accounts, and reviews on Google and social media.

 From this research, you can get a general sense of each contractor.
 You will see the type of work they do, their project and construction management process, how they interact with people, and if past clients were generally satisfied with the work they had done.

 Additionally, you could reach out to local building inspectors or others affiliated with the construction industry to see if they have any suggestions on who to hire.
 Combining all of this research will ensure you can make an educated decision when you hire a general contractor.

 The best way to get an understanding of what a contractor will be like is to talk to their past clients.
 Any contractor worth hiring will provide a list of clients they’ve worked with in the past that you can contact.
 From there, you will want to ask them a series of questions, similar to a reference check for a job interview.